On the Universal Approximation Property of Deep Fully Convolutional Neural Networks: Formulation and main results

-In this paper, we develop the dynamical systems approach to analyze the approximation theory of compositional architectures first introduced in \cite{li2019deep} without symmetry considerations, and subsequently extended to handle symmetric functions with respect to transitive subgroups of the permutation group \cite{li2022}.
+To prove the first part of \Cref{thm:main}, we develop the dynamical systems approach to analyze the approximation theory of compositional architectures first introduced in \cite{li2019deep} without symmetry considerations, and subsequently extended to handle symmetric functions with respect to transitive subgroups of the permutation group \cite{li2022}.
 While shift symmetry is covered under this setting, the results in \cite{li2022} can only handle the case where the convolution filters have the same size as the input dimension.

 In contrast, the results here are established for small and constant filter (and channel) sizes.
 This is an important distinction, as such configurations are precisely those used in most practical applications.
-On the technical side, the filter size restriction requires developing new arguments to show how arbitrary point sets can be transported under a flow - a key ingredient in the proof of universal approximation through composition (See Section~\ref{sec:proof:eqcode} for a detailed discussion).
-Furthermore, the restriction on filter sizes also enabled us to address new questions, such as a minimal size requirements, that cannot be handled by the analysis in \cite{li2022}.
+On the technical side, the filter size restriction requires developing new arguments to show how arbitrary point sets can be transported under a flow - a key ingredient in the proof of universal approximation through composition (See \Cref{sec:proof} for a detailed discussion).
+Furthermore, the restriction on filter sizes also enabled us to address new questions, such as a minimal size requirement, that cannot be handled by the analysis in \cite{li2022}.
 The results and mathematical techniques for these sharpness results are new.
 Concretely, to provide a sharp lower bound on the filter size and channel number requirements, we develop some techniques to extract special features of functions in $\cnn_{1,\cdot} + \mathbb R$ and $\cnn_{\cdot, \bm 1} + \mathbb R$ that leads to the failure of universal approximation.
-Detailed constructions are found in Section~\ref{sec:sharp-kernel-size} and Section~\ref{sec:sharp-channel-number}.
+Detailed constructions are found in \Cref{sec:sharp-kernel-size} and \Cref{sec:sharp-channel-number}.
 The construction and the corresponding analysis in this part are nontrivial, and we believe that the examples are also useful in analyzing the approximation property of other architectures.